 By acknowledging the importance of cultural consumption in the study of social classes, the French sociologist, Pierre Bourdieu (1984), has provided a productive way for thinking about the relationships of class and tourism.
-A number of authors have noted the applicability of his influential work to tourism (Bruner 1989; Errington and Gewertz 1989; Lash and Urry 1994; Urry 1990).
+A number of authors have noted the applicability of his influential work to tourism (Bruner, 1989; Errington and Gewertz, 1989; Lash and Urry, 1994; Urry, 1990b).

 Briefly, Bourdieu (1984) argues that social classes wage 'classificatory struggles' seeking to distinguish themselves from each other by education, occupation, residence and so on, and, of course, through commodities, which is taken to include both objects (cars, furniture and so on) and experiences, such as holidays.
-They achieve this, Bourdieu (1984) suggests, by constructing 'lifestyles'.
-We have already alluded to this notion of lifestyle ('Sustaining culture and lifestyles', Chapter 2) as a useful way of considering the individuals' uses of a range of objects, experiences, hobbies and beliefs to, sociologically speaking, 'mark their territories'.2 These lifestyles, Bourdieu concludes, are the products of what he terms habitus, and it is worth spending a few moments considering the significance of this concept.
-Habitus represents the ability and disposition of individuals and social classes to appropriate objects and practices, to act in certain ways (J. Thompson 1991), that differentiate them from others.
+They achieve this, Bourdieu suggests, by constructing 'lifestyles'.
+We have already alluded to this notion of lifestyle (see 'Sustaining culture and lifestyles', pp. 28-31, Chapter 2) as a useful way of considering the individuals' uses of a range of objects, experiences, hobbies and beliefs to, sociologically speaking, 'mark their territories'.
+These lifestyles, Bourdieu concludes, are the products of what he terms habitus, and it is worth spending a few moments considering the significance of this concept.
+Habitus represents the ability and disposition of individuals and social classes to appropriate objects and practices, to act in certain ways (Thompson, 1991), that differentiate them from others.
 A knowledge of 'foreign' food, good wine, classic literature or Latin American film, for example, may all assist in differentiating from others without such knowledge or appreciation.
-Habitus is, therefore, a 'cognitive structure' (Jackson 1992) which 'gives people a sense of their place in the world' (King 1995: 28).
-Or as Painter (2000) suggests,

-Habitus gives individuals a sense of how to act in specific situations, without continually having to make fully conscious decisions.
-It is this 'practical sense', often described as a 'feel for the game', that Bourdieu's theory of practice seeks to understand.
+Habitus is, therefore, a 'cognitive structure' (Jackson, 1992) which 'gives people a sense of their place in the world' (King, 1995: 28).
+Or as Painter suggests, 'Habitus gives individuals a sense of how to act in specific situations, without continually having to make fully conscious decisions.
+It is this "practical sense", often described as a "feel for the game", that Bourdieu's theory of practice seeks to understand' (2000: 243).
+And for Bourdieu it is the necessary starting point for a theory of strategies that 'aims to account for the logic according to which groups, or classes, form and break up' (1986: 119).
+Box 5.1 provides an application of the concept.